fjadidi2001/golangTraining/Concurrency/readme.md

 <br>
 what is concurrency in Os?<br>
 Before multi-core systems entered the market, systems were single-core and each core could not do more than one task at a time.<br>
-But now we can use several programs at the same time and everything is done in parallel, but when we are using one core, there is a possibility of concurrency and the cpu switches to different tasks.(within a few ms)
+But now we can use several programs at the same time and everything is done in parallel, but when we are using one core, there is a possibility of concurrency and the cpu switches to different tasks.(within a few ms)<br>
-This technique is called concurrency
+This technique is called concurrency<br>
 <br>

 parallelism It is a different concept that we have several tasks at the same time When I have more than one core, we can have several processes.
 <br>
-what is process?
+what is process?<br>
-The execution environment of a program (execution of a program) In programming languages, we can create a PROCESS in the form of concurrency why concurrency?
+The execution environment of a program (execution of a program) In programming languages, we can create a PROCESS in the form of concurrency <br>
+why concurrency?<br>
-Because it is clear that the execution time is much shorter
+Because it is clear that the execution time is much shorter<br>